drumnation/piano-roll/README.md

 Phase 1 we developed our own timer system and used state to compare note timings against the master clock.
 This was extremely expensive requiring a rewrite.
 We eventually moved the project to redux, added various redux add-ons to benefit performance and then moved the timeline and playback features exclusively to Tone.js.

+### What's next

-We're working through some stability issues, multi-playback, and creating a custom drum sample library, as the generator tool cannot convert drum sounds to Javascript.
+We're working through some stability issues, multi-playback, cleaning up latency/pops/clicks, and creating a custom drum sample library.
 Different versions are spread across branches, but the demo above is the latest version using redux.